List of General Hospital characters introduced in the 1970s: Frank Smith

 In 1993, Frank's hit men track Luke and Laura to the Triple L Diner in Canada and blew up their truck thinking they were inside.
 For safety reasons Luke and Laura send their son Lucky Spencer back to Port Charles to live with Luke's "aunt" Ruby Anderson.
 Frank's men found Lucky staying with his cousin Sly Eckert.
 They also find Sly's father Bill Eckert, who is the spitting image of Luke.
 Bill is shot in a case of mistaken identity, and dies in Luke's arms.

 Luke and Laura, with their son Lucky, decided to hide in plain sight, back in Port Charles.
 Damian Smith, on behalf of his father, promises Luke that he and his family will be safe if Luke will help smuggle people into the country, with mobster Sonny Corinthos as a liaison.
 Luke says yes until he can figure out how to get rid of Smith.
 It turns out to be no easy task and puts him back in touch with a much-changed Jennifer.
 To get him out in the open, Luke helps spring Frank from prison in 1993.

 This time Laura had announced her second pregnancy with (Lulu Spencer).
 Smith kidnaps a very pregnant Laura and uses her as a human shield and gets away.
 Lucky follows his father to a meeting with Frank's henchman and is shot but makes a full recovery.
 Finally, they at last have a final showdown at a cemetery in Puerto Rico in which Luke kills Frank.
 After Frank's death, Sonny Corinthos takes over his organization.

-In 2015, it is revealed that Frank Smith is still alive, and survived being shot by Luke, but is paralyzed and confined to a wheelchair.
+In 2015, it is revealed that Frank Smith is still alive, and survived being shot by Luke, but is paralyzed and uses a wheelchair.
 This causes Smith to exact revenge on Luke by kidnapping both his sons Lucky and Ethan Lovett and holding them hostage in Canada.
 Luke, Laura, Holly Sutton (Ethan's mother), Lulu, and Dillon Quartermaine all travel to Canada to rescue Lucky and Ethan, and were all surprised and shocked to find out that Smith is alive and orchestrated Lucky and Ethan's kidnapping.
 Smith then decides that he wants to kill both Luke and Laura after agreeing with Luke to let Holly, Ethan, Lulu, and Dillon (Lucky escaped Smith's clutches) go and spare all of their lives.
 Lucky then returned to shoot Smith and his henchmen with the help of his parents.
 Luke then shot Smith dead after he told him that Lucky was involved in his and Ethan's kidnapping.
 Lucky then told his parents that Smith forced him to be involved in his and Ethan's kidnapping because Smith revealed to him that his dead son Jake Spencer was still alive.